 Since IHCDA’s announcement that it was exploring the use of Hardest Hit Funds to eliminate blighted and abandoned properties, many have expressed concern that doing so might detract from the mission of helping struggling homeowners avoid foreclosure.
 IHCDA would like to reassure the public that it is committed to using the majority of Hardest Hit Funds to help individual homeowners in need.
 As of September 30, 2014, more than 4000 homeowners have received over $50 million in Hardest Hit Fund mortgage payment assistance.

-For More Blight Elimination Program Information Visit: 877gethope.org/blight
+Click here for More Blight Elimination Program Information

 Foreclosure Pre-Suit Notice